-Free up your time
+Free up Your Time

 I log in to take 5 minutes to scroll and see what my family is up to, and the next thing I know, it’s 45 minutes later, the dog is barking to get in and I have convinced myself I absolutely must get that new package of presets and Star Wars sheets for my daughter’s hamster’s bed.

-Slave to the network
+Slave to the Network

-In order to truly reach your followers, you have to pay the network.
-You might have a huge following, but chances are not many people are seeing your work if you’re not paying and playing by the rules.
+In order to truly reach your followers and clients, you have to pay the network.
+You might have a huge following, but chances are not many people and potential clients are seeing your work if you’re not paying and playing by the rules.

-And finally, social media tricks us into the comparison game, hampers our creativity and makes us a slave to the “like.”
+And finally, social networks trick us into the comparison game, hampers our creativity and makes us a slave to the “like.”
 We are constantly barraged with images from other photographers and we strive to keep up.

 Here are some ideas to get you started.

 #1.
-Start a Referral program
+Start a Referral Program

 There are lots of reasons a referral program is beneficial to your business, including improved customer retention and lead generation.
 But customers trust referrals!
 If your friend refers you to a photographer, you’re just more likely to book that person than someone you found in a Google search.